The Temptations (miniseries): Part one (November 1, 1998)

-The group, now with five members, are practicing their singing after school one day when they notice a group of girls watching them sing.
+The group is singing after school one day when they notice a group of girls watching them.
 Upon seeing this, the group follows them while singing "Earth Angel".
-The girls go their separate ways until one girl, Josephine, remains, and Otis asks her out on a date.
-The next Saturday, the group are making out with the girls in a milk truck when they hear for their group to come to the radio station, and hastily drive to the station, which turns out to be a run-down apartment.
-Johnnie May Matthews, the owner of the pirate radio studio in the basement, declares herself their new manager and producer, and also changes their name to Otis Williams and the Distants.
-In April 1960, the group are waiting to perform at a party where they meet Paul Williams, Eddie Kendricks, singers for The Primes, Diana Ross, lead singer for the Primettes, Smokey Robinson, lead singer of Smokey Robinson & the Miracles, and Berry Gordy, founder and owner of Motown Records.
-Al arrives late at the party and shows hostility towards Eddie and Paul, while hitting on Diana.
+The girls go their separate ways until one of them, Josephine, stays behind before Otis asks her out.
+The next Saturday, the group hears that they’re wanted at a radio station studio that’s revealed to be in the basement of a run-down apartment.
+Radio station owner Johnnie May Matthews declares herself their new manager and producer, and also changes their name to Otis Williams and the Distants.
+In April 1960, the group is waiting to perform at a party where they meet The Primes singers Paul Williams and Eddie Kendricks, The Primettes (who later became The Supremes), The Miracles lead singer Smokey Robinson and Motown Records founder and owner Berry Gordy.
 The Primes and Primettes perform and the Distants are impressed by their sound.
-After performing themselves, Otis and Melvin see Berry Gordy entering the bathroom and follow him.
-After some talking, Berry gives them a business card to contact him later on.
-Once the party ends, Johnnie shows up in a new car, bought with the money earned from their record, while also showing off rolls of money.
-Awestruck, they ask about when they get paid, which angers Johnnie and she immediately fires them, kicks them out of the car and drives away.
-Al and two other members promptly quit the group, leaving Otis and Melvin as the only two remaining members.
+After they perform, Otis and Melvin go to see Berry Gordy, who gives them a business card.
+Johnnie shows up with a new car she bought using the group’s money while showing them plenty of extra money.
+Awestruck, they ask about when they get paid, which angers Johnnie and she immediately fires them before driving away.
+Al and two other members promptly quit the group.